TryGhost/Ghost/CONTRIBUTING.md

 1. **Search for existing issues** - The most important step!
 Help us keep duplicate issues to a minimum by checking to see if someone has already reported your problem or requested your idea.
 2. **Describe your issue in detail** - Help us help you.
 Before opening any issue, please read the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).
 Include operating system and version, browser and version, version of Ghost, customized or vanilla build, etc. where appropriate.
 Also include steps to reproduce the bug.
 3. **Include a screencast if relevant** - Is your issue about a design or front end feature or bug?
 The most helpful thing in the world is if we can *see* what you're talking about.
 Use [LICEcap](http://www.cockos.com/licecap/) to quickly and easily record a short screencast (24fps) and save it as an animated gif!
-Embed it directly into your Github issue.
+Embed it directly into your GitHub issue.
 Kapow.

 ## Working on Ghost Core